Marta-MM/Marta-MM.github.io/about/publications_outreach.md

 3. The Turing Way Community, Becky Arnold, Louise Bowler, Sarah Gibson, Patricia Herterich,  Rosie Higman, Anna Krystalli, Alexander Morley, Martin O'Reilly, & Kirstie Whitaker.
 (2021).
 The  Turing Way: A Handbook for Reproducible Data Science (v0.0.4).
 Zenodo.
 [https://doi.org/10.5281/zenodo.3233986](https://doi.org/10.5281/zenodo.3233986)
 4. Mangiarulo, M. (2022) Freedom of speech and local democracy: new challenges and opportunities.
 Talk for Pint of Science 2022, May 9.
+5. Colman, A., Mangiarulo, M. (2022).
+[Does entitlement make you more likely to cheat?
+New research challenges popular psychology idea.](https://theconversation.com/does-entitlement-make-you-more-likely-to-cheat-new-research-challenges-popular-psychology-idea-188612) _The Conversation_